Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 may object to the petition and present evidence.
 At the hearing, the court

 determine whether substantial justice has been done.
 Should the court

 determine that substantial justice has not been done, the court shall issue an

-order directing the Department of State Police to issue a Card.
+order directing the Illinois State Police to issue a Card.
 However, the court shall not issue the order if the petitioner is otherwise prohibited from obtaining, possessing, or using a firearm under

 (c) Any person prohibited from possessing a firearm under Sections 24-1.1